Google Search Console: Beginner’s Guide With Steps & Tips

 Getting Visitors Is Only Half the Battle

-Again, if you’re serious about SEO and content marketing, you need to get your site hooked up to Google Search Console.
+Again, if you’re serious about SEO and content marketing, you need to get your site connected to Google Search Console.
 It will give you a huge advantage over competitors who are leaving their rankings up to chance.

 With all of the tools covered in today’s tutorial, you’ll have all the metrics you need to make improvements to your site, rank higher, and drive more traffic.